outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - finish config
         - add useful structures & questions from index.md to systematize_solution_automation.md
+        - for each workflow involving useful structures, indicate an actual interface query example connecting the workflow with the example
         - useful structures
             - identify filters for useful structures like definition routes
             - the system structure format where the maximum number of interface queries can be executed structurally, with minimal conversions required? is it a merged format of variable/function/concept/cause network graphs, or system state networks, or a set of variable subset graphs, or differences visualized as vectors, or input-output sequence visualizations, or a network with all identifiable interface components visualized